y3owk1n/govim/README.md

 4. Restore cursor to previous position (if enabled)

 Press `esc` anytime to quit the hint selection.
+Press `tab` to switch to hint mode with actions.

 ### Hint Mode (Action Selection)